Gaza militants fire rocket into Israel as tensions soar

 Jordan’s King Abdullah II discussed the violence with Egyptian President Abdel Fattah el-Sissi, agreeing on “the need to stop all illegal and provocative Israeli measures” there, according to a statement.
 Jordan planned to convene a meeting of other Arab states on the issue.

 Israel has been working to improve relations with Jordan over the past year and has recently normalized relations with other Arab states over their shared concerns about Iran.
-But the Jerusalem clashes, and a recent wave of violence, have brought renewed attention to the conflict with the Palestinians, which Israel has sought to sideline in recent years.
+But the latest tensions have brought renewed attention to the conflict with the Palestinians, which Israel has sought to sideline in recent years.

 An Arab party that made history last year by joining Israel's governing coalition suspended its participation on Sunday — a largely symbolic act that nevertheless reflected the sensitivity of the holy site, which is at the emotional heart of the century-old conflict.